tutsmake/Laravel-11-CRUD-with-Image-Upload-Example/README.md

 # Laravel 11 CRUD with Image Upload Example Tutorial

 Learn how to create an image upload with a simple Laravel 11 CRUD application.

-A step by step guide is available on my blog.
-Laravel 11 Image Upload with CRUD Application
+A step-by-step guide is available on laravel blog (tutsmake.com).
+Laravel 11 Image Upload with CRUD Application.

 # Prerequisite
 Before you download and use it, you should have minimum PHP 8.2, MySQL/MariaDB, and composer in your server.